lowdefy/lowdefy/packages/website/pages/blog/categories/case_studies/ingrain-complaints/content.md

 ## 1. Simplification

 The Lowdefy Solutions team built a customer portal app and team business app with a focus on an easy user experience (UX) for both Ingrain's team and its customers.
-This allows users to focus only on the tasks and information and required actions that applies to them.
+This allows users to focus only on the tasks, information and required actions that apply to them.

 ### Logging and Tracking Complaints